wangdanyang33/feed-reader-test/README.md

 Feed Reader Testing in Jasmine.js

-This project demonstrates browser based testing using Jasmine.
+This project demonstrates browser-based testing using Jasmine.

-The project bode base is from Udacity which has contained the first test "RSS Feeds".
+To run this test:

+1. Clone my repository: `https://github.com/wangdanyang33/feed-reader-test.git` in desktop, or download ZIP;

+2. Open index.html on your browser;

+3. Test results will be shown at the bottom of the screen.